-Udo Doring, CEO and Executive Director of the Chamber of Commerce (AustCham) in Shanghai, says China offers an immense opportunity for Australian businesses.
+Udo Doring, CEO and Executive Director of the Chamber of Commerce (AustCham) in Shanghai, says China offers an immense opportunity of Australian businesses.
 We recently had the chance to catch up with him to get his take on how Australian businesses and international brands can succeed in China.
-Here are his 3 key tips.
+Here are his 3 key tips:

 1. Understand the Chinese demand for Australian products